What is a private branch exchange (PBX)?

 Traditional PBX phone systems use landline copper-based telephone lines that enter a business's premises, where they are connected to a PBX box.
 That box contains telephony switches that enable calls to be distributed to different phones in an office and those phones to access a limited number of outside lines -- trunk lines.

-An IP PBX, or an Internet Protocol PBX, uses digital phone signals, rather than analog landlines, to send calls.
+An IP PBX uses digital phone signals, rather than analog landlines, to send calls.
 Because a user can make use of Ethernet cables to connect phones instead of traditional phone ones, no rewiring is needed.
-IP PBX systems can also be hosted by management service providers.
+IP PBX systems can also be hosted by managed service providers.

 While hosted systems require monthly fees, there are fewer end-user hardware costs associated with their use.
-Smaller PBX systems, often referred to as virtual PBXs, offer hosted services but with fewer features.
-They are more appropriate for small businesses.
+Smaller PBX systems, often referred to as virtual PBXs, offer hosted services but with fewer features, which are more appropriate for small businesses.
 Hosted PBX services are sold by numerous providers, including Nextiva, Vonage and RingCentral.

 Features of a PBX